 Step 4: Create Workflow to Load Data From Text File to SQL Server

 After we finish creating the Mapping, we have to create the workflow for it.
-Power Center Workflow manager provides two approaches to create workflow.
+Power Center Workflow manager provides two approaches to create a workflow.

-In this example we will create the Workflow manually.
+In this example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the Informatica Load Data From Text File to SQL Server workflow, our next step is to create a session task for our mapping.

-Step 4(a): Create Session to Load Data From Flat File to SQL Server
+Step 4(a): Create Session to Load Data From Flat File to SQL Server in Informatica

-There are two types of sessions in informatica:
+There are two types of sessions:

-For this example we created a Non-reusable Session.
-In order to create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.
+For this Informatica Load Data From Flat File to SQL Server example, we created a Non-reusable Session.
+To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option as shown below.

-Please link the Start Task, and the Session Task.
+Please link the Start Task and the Session Task.

 You can change the Target Load type from Bulk to Normal as per your requirement.